Karva Chauth: Legend of Mahabharata

-The belief in this fast and its associated rituals goes back to the pre-Mahabharata times.
+The belief in this fast and its associated rituals is associated with a legend of the Mahabharata.
 Draupadi, too, is said to have observed this fast.
-Once Arjun went to the Nilgiris for penance and the rest of the Pandavas faced many problems in his absence.
-Draupadi, out of desperation, remembered Lord Krishna and asked for help.
-Lord Krishna reminded her that on an earlier occasion, when Goddess Parvati had sought Lord Shiva's guidance under similar circumstances, she had been advised to observe the fast of Karva Chauth.
-In some tellings of this legend, Shiva tells Parvati the story of Veervati to describe the Karva Chauth fast.
+Once Arjuna went to the Nilgiris for penance and the rest of the Pandavas faced many problems in his absence.
+Draupadi, out of desperation, remembered Krishna and asked for help.
+Krishna reminded her that on an earlier occasion, when Parvati had sought Shiva's guidance under similar circumstances, she had been advised to observe the fast of Karva Chauth.
+In some tellings of this legend, Shiva tells Parvati the story of Veeravati to describe the Karva Chauth fast.
 Draupadi followed the instructions and observed the fast with all its rituals.
 Consequently, the Pandavas were able to overcome their problems.

 The legend of Karva

 A woman named Karva was deeply devoted to her husband.
-Her intense love and dedication towards him gave her shakti (spiritual power).
+Her intense love towards him gave her shakti (spiritual power).
 While bathing at a river, her husband was caught by a crocodile.
 Karva bound the crocodile with cotton yarn and asked Yama (the god of death) to send the crocodile to hell.
 Yama refused.
 Karva threatened to curse Yama and destroy him.
-Yama, afraid of being cursed by a Pati-vrat (devoted) wife, sent the crocodile to hell and blessed Karva's husband with a long life.
+Yama, afraid of being cursed by a pativrata (devoted) wife, sent the crocodile to hell and blessed Karva's husband with a long life.
 Karva and her husband enjoyed many years of wedded bliss.
 To this day, Karva Chauth is celebrated with great faith and belief.

-Satyavan and Savitri

-When Lord Yama came to procure Satyavan's soul, Savitri begged him to grant him life.
-When he refused, she stopped eating and drinking and followed Yama who carried away her dead husband.
-Yama said that she could ask for any other boon except for the life of her husband.
-Savitri asked that she be blessed with children.
-Yama agreed.
-Being a "'Pati-Vrata'" (devoted) wife, Savitri would never let any other man be the father of her children.
-Yama was left with no other choice but to restore Savitri's husband to life.
-This story refers to Savitri Amavasya and not Karva Chauth.
-Which is widely observed by married women in the state of Odisha.